 #1: Finding Your Way Around The Affinity Photo User Interface

 The user interface in Affinity Photo is divided into different workspaces or personas that are targeted to different editing needs.
 This also means that while doing one kind of editing a lot of unnecessary featured are hidden.

-- The Liquify Persona is used for creating distortions and warp modifications to your image.
+- The Liquify Persona is used for pixel manipulation.

 - The Tone Mapping Persona is used for remapping the tones in your images to create HDR images.

 - The Export Persona is used to create output from your image to various image file formats.

 You will probably spend the most time in the Photo persona.

 Stop fumbling around in Affinity Photo Begin to use it like a PRO